 Furthermore, practicing medicine amongst criminals can be a daunting, vulnerable task.
 But this is what makes it more rewarding.
 As a nurse, you would be leaving a substantial impact on those who are neglected and are suffering.

 Prison nurses can be employed by the prison, the NHS, or even the best nursing agency.
 A prison nurse should be a specialist with sufficient exposure and knowledge because people in prisons are generally combating mental health issues and substance abuse.
-So, the healthcare professional needs to be qualified.
+So, the healthcare professional needs to be qualified and be able to write very detailed progress nursing notes.
 You will have to get an adequate qualification and register yourself with distinctive bodies.
 You may have training in learning disabilities, adult nursing, or mental health.
-Apart from this, you must possess the skills mentioned below –
+Apart from this, you must possess the skills mentioned below:

 - You can get the patient to confess truthfully about their alcohol consumption, usage of drugs, or suicidal thoughts so that you can obtain honest answers to questions regarding their medical, social, or psychological history.

 - You are fairly smart, can protect yourself from pranks, and persuade patients to follow the treatment as well.